xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 2. The `operations` package.

-  - The `operations` package contains four step definition files, representing four forms of calculation: minus, plus, division and multiplication.
+  - The `operations` package contains four step definition files, representing four operations: substraction(-), addition(+), division(÷) and multiplication(x).
 These files define the `When` steps in their matching feature files.
 For example, the `Minus.groovy` file defines the `When` steps in the `Minus.feature` file.

 <img src="url" width="60%" alt="Step definitions in the BDD project">